 Credits are transferred through the transfer credit application process after the final exchange university transcripts are received by the TRSM exchange office.
 Students must pass the approved courses and have the required amount to ECTS (when required) to have the credits transferred.
 The credits from an exchange do not affect GPA at Ryerson University.

-The Ted Rogers School of Management is comprised of six schools:
+The Ted Rogers School of Management welcomes students into five of it's schools:

 - Ted Rogers School of Business Management